Sakanoue clan

-Sakanoue clan (坂上氏, Sakanoue-shi) was a Japanese clan during the Asuka period that claimed descent from the Yamatonoaya clan.
+Sakanoue clan (坂上氏, Sakanoue-shi) was a Japanese clan during the Asuka period that claimed descent from the Yamato no Aya clan.

 Origin

-Its parent clan (Yamatonoaya clan) is believed to have immigrated to Japan from Korea during the Kofun period.
+Its parent clan (Yamato no Aya clan) is believed to have immigrated to Japan from Korea during the Kofun period.

-It is said that the early members of the Sakanoue clan (still called "Yamatonoaya") began to stray away from its parent clan due to political friction.
+It is said that the early members of the Sakanoue clan (still called "Yamato no Aya") began to stray away from its parent clan due to political friction.
 From the 6th to the 7th century, the offshoot families adopted names of provinces and workplaces to identify themselves.
-However, since they were still recorded under "Yamatonoaya", now using "倭漢" instead of "東漢", it is believed that they did not achieve full autonomy from their parent clan.
+However, since they were still recorded under "Yamato no Aya", now using "倭漢" instead of "東漢", it is believed that they did not achieve full autonomy from their parent clan.

 It wasn't until the end of Jinshin War when the members were given different titles for their efforts, where the name "Sakanoue" was given with the title of "Imiki (忌寸)" in 685.
 Imiki was a common title that was given to clans of foreign origin under the kabane system.